GZHU-Image-Lab/CLRIQA/README.md

 # Comparison
-Testing on TID2013, the results of RankIQA (PWR) and our method (CLR) are shown in following figure.
+Testing on TID2013, the pre-training results of RankIQA (PWR) and our method (CLR) are shown in following figure.
 ![image](https://github.com/GZHU-Image-Lab/CLRIQA/blob/master/pic.png)

 # Introduction